 Required course for MAS-CSP students will focus on development of MAS Capstone Projects and discussions covering climate science and policy issues, including informal student presentations on political, economic, historical, educational, and natural science issues related to climate science and policy.
-S/U grades only.
+Letter grades only.
 May be taken for credit three times.
 Prerequisites: graduate standing.

 SIOC 299.
 Climate Science and Policy Capstone Project (6–10)

-Building on the knowledge and experience gained from the entire curriculum of the master's in climate science and policy (MAS-CSP) program, students will design and present a specific climate science and policy project.
+Building on the knowledge and experience gained from the entire curriculum of the Master’s in Climate Science and Policy (MAS-CSP) program, students will design and present a specific climate science and policy project.
 May be taken for credit one time for a maximum of ten units.
 S/U grades only.
 Prerequisites: graduate standing.
 Only students registered in MAS-CSP program.